Scroll down for the article. ↓↓↓

 With the release of iOS 11, iPhone users now have the freedom to switch back and forth to type or talk to Siri.
 However, the idea of talking to Siri is more enticing than ever.
 Whether you do not want to disturb the quiet atmosphere of a coffee shop or movie theater, Siri can be your savior in disguise.
+If you don’t have an iPhone 11, you can have one by clicking here.

 Enabling the Feature in your iPhone 11

-Once you head over to the Settings app from the main menu or home screen of your phone, go to Settings > General > Accessibility > Siri and switch to the Type to Siri option.
+Once you head over to the Settings app from the main menu or home screen of your iPhone 11, go to Settings > General > Accessibility > Siri and switch to the Type to Siri option.
 After the long press on the Home button, Siri will ask you integrated familiar questions such as “What can I help you with?”
 Remember, you also get to have a search bar and keyboard option at the bottom of the screen.

 Sure, you can enable talking and typing to Siri.
 You can customize the command prompt with “Hey, Siri” to ask anything you would like.
 It is actually quite straightforward.
 Just go to Settings > Siri > Search.
 And you are good to go!